 Pluto and planet definition

-8.3.1 Origin of the Crust
+8.3.1 Origin of Earth’s Crust

 8.3.2 Origin of the Moon

-Computer simulation of the impact hypothesis for the origin of the Moon (40 seconds).
+Computer simulation of the evolution of the Moon (2 minutes).

-8.3.3 Earth’s Water
+8.3.3 Origin of Earth’s Water

-Many different ideas for the origin of Earth’s water have been proposed.
-One hypothesis is that water originated from inside the Earth itself, via tectonic processes and volcanic outgassing .
-Since all volcanic eruptions contain some water vapor, at times more than 1% of the volume, this alone could be an explanation of Earth’s water.
-The other likely source of water is from space.
-Comets are a mixture of dust and ice, with some or most of that ice being water.
-Meteors, while seemingly dry, can contain a small but quantifiable amount of water, usually trapped in mineral structures.
-During heavy bombardment (see below), the Earth’s cooled surface would have been pummeled by both objects, and this could be why so much water is found on the surface.
-So which source matches ocean water?
-The answer is not definitive.
-Isotopically, water on Earth matches water in meteorites much better than comets.
-However, it is hard to know if processes on Earth could have changed the isotopic signature of water over the last 4+ billion years.
-Most likely, all three sources contributed to Earth’s water.
+Explanations for the origin of Earth’s water include volcanic outgassing, comets, and meteorites.
+The volcanic outgassing hypothesis for the origin of Earth’s water is that it originated from inside the planet, and emerged via tectonic processes as vapor associated with volcanic eruptions.
+Since all volcanic eruptions contain some water vapor, at times more than 1% of the volume, these alone could have created Earth’s surface water.
+Another likely source of water was from space.
+Comets are a mixture of dust and ice, with some or most of that ice being frozen water.
+Seemingly dry meteors can contain small but measurable amounts of water, usually trapped in their mineral structures.
+During heavy bombardment periods later in Earth’s history, its cooled surface was pummeled by comets and meteorites, which could be why so much water exists above ground.
+There isn’t a definitive answer for what process is the source of ocean water.
+Earth’s water isotopically matches water found in meteorites much better than that of comets.
+However, it is hard to know if Earth processes could have changed the water’s isotopic signature over the last 4-plus billion years.
+It is possible that all three sources contributed to the origin of Earth’s water.

 8.4.1 Late Heavy Bombardment

-While it is universally accepted that bombardment from asteroids and comets would have been extensive at the start of the solar system, some other process must have caused an increase in impacts hundreds of millions of years later.
-A leading theory blames gravitational resonance between Jupiter and Saturn which disturbed orbits within the asteroid belt and the Kuiper belt .
-This process has even been hypothesized from observations of the star system Eta Corvi .
+It is universally accepted that the solar system experienced extensive asteroid and comet bombardment at its start; however, some other process must have caused the second increase in impacts hundreds of millions of years later.
+A leading theory blames gravitational resonance between Jupiter and Saturn for disturbing orbits within the asteroid and Kuiper belts based on a similar process observed in the Eta Corvi star system.